 Every voter has elevated emotional triggers because voting has changed from a handshake into an algorithm of who you are and what you think.
-The science used to manipulate the emotions of self-interest used to be “smallish” – found in neighborhood meetings, the coffee klatch, and rallies, cold-calls, canvasing with mail and leaflets. in hand.
+The science used to manipulate self-interest emotions used to be “smallish” – found in neighborhood meetings, the coffee klatch, and rallies, cold-calls, canvasing with mail and leaflets, in hand.
 The activities led by these organizations of data feel reasonable and responsible.

 We are entering worlds built of “new systems” that are without this kind of personal dispatch.
-Highly specific personal data drawn from media draws down the metadata of human behavior.
-The range of this data is vast from liking and disliking candidates on a scale brings the likelihood of staying home.
-All of the old simple “spoils” go to the big guys now and we knew who they were for a while, not so much anymore.
+Concrete personal data drawn from media draws down the metadata of human behavior.
+This data range is vast from liking and disliking candidates on a scale that brings the likelihood of staying home.
+All of the old simple “spoils” go to the big guys now, and we knew who they were for a while, not so much anymore.

-The kicker is if parsed it will show your zip code, county or state or whether there is a likelihood that you changed your hair color.
-The former is legal and latter, not so much without warrant that has your name on it.
+If parsed, the kicker will show your zip code, county, or state or whether there is a likelihood that you changed your hair color.
+The former is legal, and the latter, not so much without a warrant that has your name on it.
 Even though I recently sent $10.48 to Hillary Clinton’s PAC “Stronger Together” just before 23 November 2017, I suspect that the PAC was not the only agency made aware of this action.
-The transfer from me to AmEx to Hillary entered easily, but lleft with a long list of portals with any number of windows attached, that you or I am unaware.
+The transfer from me to AmEx to Hillary entered easily, but I left with a long list of portals with any number of windows attached that you or I am unaware of.

 Efforts to achieve data results from the things we do build on formulas no ordinary person fully understands.
-The first warnings regarding the entrance of these activities into the American life are evident.
+The first warnings regarding the entrance of these activities into American life are evident.
 Beware of triggering an American version of Article 50 (Brexit).
-I have no idea of what that might look like in the USA but I suggest beginning research on the activities of your Internet Service Provider (ISP) regarding all of the metadata associated with you and everyone you know.
+I have no idea of what that might look like in the USA.
+Still, I suggest starting research on your Internet Service Provider (ISP) activities regarding all of the metadata associated with you and everyone you know.
 Here is the next kick.
 If you “half-agree” with my premise, are you more likely or less likely to use one of the following resources and attempt to get answers?